fz172/fanfly/_posts/2026-09-10-interior_panels_center_channel_1.md

 layout: post
 title: "Installing Interior Panels under Center Channel"
 categories: [Fuselage, ~center_fuselage]
-tags: [throttle_quadrant]
+tags: [throttle_quadrant, upholstery]
-minutes: 90
+minutes: 210
 ---

 ## TLDR

-- Test fitting upholstery panels under the throttle quadrant
+- WIP install upholstery panels under the throttle quadrant

 ## Details

 2 pieces of large aluminium panel (with leather glued on) goes under the throttle quadrant and the center channel.

-Today I started to test fit the pilot side.
+Today I started to test fit and install the pilot side.

 The lower half went in perfectly.
 But the top half needed a little tweak.
 The front end sticks up too much and it interferes with the throttle quadrant's top cover panel.